Please Note: Orientation Adventure for the incoming class of 2025 and transfer students has been postponed until further notice.

 Orientation Adventure is coordinated by the Office of Student Affairs and operated out of the Pomona's Outdoor Education Center in conjunction with other Pomona offices.
 Our organizers are students and staff members skilled in wilderness travel and event management.
 Safety procedures and contingency plans have been developed for all trips.
 Many of our adventures utilize highly qualified guides and outfitters, and all destinations are protected by an extensive network of safety professionals.

 Sign Up for Orientation Adventure

 Please take some time to browse the OA website to choose the trip that best fits your desire.
 Once the sign-up form is submitted you may not make changes.
-On the Through the Gates portal, new students may find a link to CollegiateLink where the OA trip sign-up form is located.
+On the Through the Gates portal, new students may find a link to the OA sign up form.